bongibault-romain/welcome-message-reloaded/README.md

 # Send a private chat message when a player joins the server for the first time.
 welcome-message:
   enabled: true
+  example-message:
     first-time-only: true
+    except-first-time: false
+    delay: 0
     messages:
-    - 'Welcome %player% to the server!'
+      - '&6Welcome &e%player_name% &6to the server!'
+    # You can add more private messages here.

 ```